2 Solutions for Handling the #1 Objection from Private Money Lenders

 Them: “Have you done a deal before?”

-See how I not only redirected the conversation, but I also dropped in there the Principle of Association.
+See how I not only redirected the conversation but also dropped in there the Principle of Association.
 Who doesn’t love a twofer?!

 Using the Principle of Aikido and wording your message this way allows you to successfully move the focus from you to the property.